Florida Biking Adventures: Cycling Parks and Cycling Trails

 In the furthest reaches of northeast Florida sits Fort Clinch State Park, home to almost 10 miles of paved and unpaved trails.
 Hikers and bikers share the park's main loop, six miles of undulating unpaved terrain that features steep, challenging dunes and heavily forested sections.
 The park's main road offers a scenic 6.5-mile roundtrip from the entrance to the historic fort, while side roads lead to campgrounds and views of Cumberland Sound and the Atlantic Ocean.
 Cycling on the hard-packed sand along the sound is permitted during high tide, just watch out for shell collectors.

-Northwest Florida's state parks are more known for dazzling beaches than cycling, but Florida Caverns State Park outside Marianna offers some distinctively different riding.
+Northwest Florida's state parks are more known for dazzling beaches than as cycling parks, but Florida Caverns State Park outside Marianna offers some distinctively different riding.
 Several miles of multi-use trails wind along floodplains, sinkholes and rivers.
 Wildlife, including deer and a variety of forest fowl, abound in this small park.

 Neighboring O'Leno State Park boasts slightly easier but equally beautiful off-road cycling.
 Set along the banks of the Santa Fe River, cyclists should take a break from the 13 miles of rolling single- and double-track trails and take the short hiking trail down to the "river sink," where the Santa Fe vanishes underground, reappearing three miles away.
 The park's entrance road provides a short but scenic two-mile paved ride.